 “For me, volunteering means hope.
 I love the word hope.
 There’s always hope that there’s a cure around the corner.”

-She has found social media the best way to connect with others impacted by cancer and she uses it to raise awareness about her volunteering and to support the work Cancer Council is doing.
+She has found social media the best way to connect with others impacted by cancer and she uses it to raise awareness about her role as a cancer council volunteer and to support the work Cancer Council is doing.

 “I may not always raise a lot every year, but for me it’s about raising cancer awareness.
 I use my social media networks and nearly everyone I know has been touched by cancer in some way.
 When someone is diagnosed with cancer it’s not only them affected—it’s their partner, children, parents, friends, and work colleagues.”

 Sadly, Nicole’s family has been touched by cancer not once, but three times.
 Not only did she lose her brother Clint, but tragically, her mother-in-law too passed away from cancer.
 Her own Father also has a cancer diagnosis.

 “My Dad has prostate cancer.
 He stayed at Greenhill Lodge, so I’ve seen first-hand what an amazing service it is.
 That’s why I fundraise because every little bit goes towards keeping essential cancer support services like that running.”

 Nicole and her Dad were especially pleased with the bus service for guests who live in regional SA that brought him to and from the Lodge.
 “The bus was a lifesaver for my Dad,” she said.